April 11, 2025

 When it comes to building an onboarding process, start with establishing your goals and priorities.
 Chances are, reviewing the employee handbook isn’t the most critical aspect of your onboarding experience, so don’t focus there.

-Instead, consider focusing on integrating your new hire into your company’s culture and empowering them to see a future with your company.
+Instead, consider focusing on integrating your new hire into your company’s culture, communicating the organization’s mission, and empowering them to see a future with your company.

 One way to do this is with a 90-day mentor or sponsor.
 Pairing a new hire with a seasoned employee will provide the new person with a built-in resource for questions and guidance.